 (5) The Quality of Care Report will be made available in an electronic version for uniform submission of the required data elements.

-(7) Should a facility discover an error in its submitted report for the previous month only, the facility must provide to the Opportunities for Living Life Division, Long Term Care Quality Initiatives Unit written notification with adequate, objective and substantive documentation within five business days following the submission deadline.
+(7) Should a facility discover an error in its submitted report for the previous month only, the facility must provide to the Long Term Care Financial Management Unit written notification with adequate, objective and substantive documentation within five business days following the submission deadline.
 Any documentation received after the five business day period will not be considered in determining compliance and for reporting purposes by the Oklahoma Health Care Authority.

 (8) An initial administrative penalty of $150.00 is imposed upon the facility for incomplete, unauthorized, or non-timely filing of the Quality of Care Report.
 Additionally, a daily administrative penalty will begin upon the Authority notifying the facility in writing that the report was not complete or not timely submitted as required.
 The $150.00 daily administrative penalty accrues for each calendar day after the date the notification is received.
 The penalties are deducted from the Medicaid facility's payment.
 For 100% private pay facilities, the penalty amount(s) is included and collected in the fee assessment billings process.
 Imposed penalties for incomplete reports or non-timely filing are not considered for Oklahoma Health Care Authority Cost Reporting purposes.

 (9) The Quality of Care Report includes, but is not limited to, information pertaining to the necessary reporting requirements in order to determine the facility's compliance with subsections (b) and (c) of this Section.
-Such reported information includes, but is not limited to: staffing ratios; peak in-house resident count; staff hours worked by shift; total patient days; available bed days, direct care hours, Medicare days, Medicaid days, number of employees, monthly resident census, and tenure of Certified Nursing Assistants, nurses, directors of nursing, and administrators
+Such reported information includes, but is not limited to: total gross receipts, patient days, available bed days, direct care hours, Medicare days, Medicaid days, number of employees, monthly resident census, and tenure of Certified Nursing Assistants, nurses, directors of nursing, and administrators

 (10) Audits may be performed to determine compliance pursuant to subsections (b), (c) and (d) of this Section.
 Announced/unannounced on-site audits of reported information may also be performed.